We appreciate the elevated tone of the latest NRC report about safety issues at SONGS, but personally it was

 Work Environment issues in multiple work groups, as indicated in the

+enclosure to this letter.
 For those groups, provide your actions taken and planned to

 address the chilled environment.